-We’ve put together a list of tips to make sure your LinkedIn profile is at its for when you begin applying for your next job:
+We’ve put together a list of tips to make sure your LinkedIn profile is at its best for when you begin applying for your next job:

 Have a complete profile